LOS ANGELES--(BUSINESS WIRE)--

 Further information about Puma Biotechnology may be found at www.pumabiotechnology.com.

-This press release contains forward-looking statements, including statements regarding the development of combinations involving neratinib.
+This press release contains forward-looking statements, including statements regarding anticipated timing for submissions with regulatory authorities.
 All forward-looking statements involve risks and uncertainties that could cause Puma’s actual results to differ materially from the anticipated results and expectations expressed in these forward-looking statements.
-These statements are based on current expectations, forecasts and assumptions, and actual outcomes and results could differ materially from these statements due to a number of factors, which include, but are not limited to, the risk factors disclosed in the reports filed by Puma with the Securities and Exchange Commission from time to time, including Puma’s Annual Report on Form 10-K for the year ended December 31, 2017.
-Readers are cautioned not to place undue reliance on these forward-looking statements, which speak only as of the date hereof.
+These statements are based on current expectations, forecasts and assumptions, and actual outcomes and results could differ materiallyfrom these statements due to a number of factors, which include, but are not limited to, the risk factors disclosed in the periodic and current reports filed by Puma with the Securities and Exchange Commission from time to time, including Puma’s Annual Report on Form 10-K for the year ended December 31, 2018.
+Readers are cautioned not to place unduereliance on these forward-looking statements, which speak only as of the date hereof.
 Puma assumes no obligation to update these forward-looking statements, except as required by law.